 Aerospace: Boeing Aircraft Corp.
 (AWAC)British Aerospace.
 BAE/GW/374.Bundesamt FurWehrtechnik Und BeschafhingML 8030-010

-As an impregnant is designed to work out of site within the structural defect, details of its performance has to be judged by what little evidence that might exist on the surface.
+As an impregnant is designed to work out of site within the structural defect, details of its performance has to be judged by what little evidence exists on the surface.
 It also becomes important to approach the actual impregnation application in a correct manner, noting the condition under which the impregnation took place.
-Ground rules of do’s and don’ts, bearing in mind that for the impregnant to be successful, it must be applied in a manner that mimics rain, always starting the application from the highest point and allowing it to make its way down the surface, being absorbed as it goes.
+Ground rules of do’s and don’ts, bearing in mind that for the impregnant to be successful, it must be applied in a manner that mimics rain, always starting the application from the highest point and allowing it to make its way down the surface, drawn into the substrate by capillary attraction.

 For the purposes of demonstration we have inverted what we imagine a typical vertical void defect that could trap rain water and freeze.
 By inverting, we have a visual view in what would be happening within a void.
 A steel bolt mounted onto a mineral base, onto which is poured white sand and then impregnated with Acrylic-C120 Impregnant.
 Finally, being able to pick up the entire mass within 4 minutes expounding the level of density that has taken place between the composite makeup.
 This is only at the point of polymerisation from the point of gel.
 The impregnant will continue to harden up over a period of time

 Shrinkage of acrylic monomers can be as much as 10 to 15% by weight although to some degree inhibited by the silica structure within which it resides.
 Should there be an occasion where high shrinkage has occurred, the repair site can always be made up by further application of impregnant.

 |ACTUAL VOID CONFIGURATION||INVERTED||BEING IMPREGNATED|